feifel/jtra/SPECS.md

 Authorization: Bearer <PAT>
 ```
 PAT is a Personal Access Token generated by the user in their JIRA profile (supported in JIRA Data Center 8.14+ and JIRA Cloud).

+**PAT handling**: The PAT is stored in the browser's IndexedDB.
+When the client needs to call a JIRA API, it sends the PAT to the server as part of the request.
+The server includes it as a Bearer token in the JIRA API call.
+The server never stores the PAT — it's only held in memory for the duration of the API request.

 ### Ticket Summary Lookup (cached)
 ```